MItsutoshiNAKANO/cflow2puml/README.md

 # DESCRIPTION

-This script reads the output of the cflow command and converts it to PlantUML format.
-The cflow command generates a call graph of C functions, which this script processes to create a UML class diagram.
+This script converts the output of cflow (a tool for generating call graphs from C source code) to PlantUML format.
-The script expects the cflow output.
-The cflow output should be in the format:

-    <indent>function() <return_type> function_name (arg1, arg2, ...) at file:line_number>
-    <indent>function() <return_type> function_name (arg1, arg2, ...) at file:line_number>...

-The script will read the cflow output from the specified file(s) or from standard input if no file is specified.
+It reads the cflow output from the specified input file or standard input and generates a PlantUML class diagram.

-The script will generate a PlantUML class diagram with the functions as classes and the function calls as relationships between them.

-The script will output the PlantUML class diagram to standard output.
+The output is written to standard output in the PlantUML format.

-The script uses the following format for the PlantUML class diagram:
+The script uses the Getopt::Std module for command-line option parsing and the utf8 module for handling UTF-8 encoding.

-    @startuml

-    class function_name <<file:line_number>> {
-      arg1
-      arg2
-      ...
-    }

-    function_name --> function_name
-    ...

-    @enduml
+The script is designed to be used with Perl 5.38 or later.

+The script reads the cflow output line by line and parses it to extract the function names, return types, arguments, file names, line numbers, and the rest of the line.
+The function names are stored in a hash with the function name as the key and a hash reference as the value.
-The script will also print the relationships between the functions in the format:
+The relationships between the functions are stored in an array of hash references, each containing the parent and child function names.

-    function_name --> function_name
-    ...
+The relationships are stored in the order they appear in the cflow output.
+The script generates a PlantUML class diagram using the function names, return types, arguments, file names, line numbers, and the relationships between the functions.

 # OPTIONS